friendsofstrandseq/ashleys-qc-pipeline/README.md

 ---
 **⚠️ Warning**

-If you are running the pipeline remotely and not on your local computer, you need first to open a [SSH tunnel (with Local Forwarding)](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding) in order to access the Jupyter Notebook webpage.
+If you are running the pipeline remotely and not on your local computer, you need first to open a [SSH tunnel (with Local Forwarding to port 5500)](https://www.ssh.com/academy/ssh/tunneling/example#local-forwarding) in order to access the Jupyter Notebook webpage.

 ---